Susan Fleming: Personal life

-"I first met Harpo at a party as is typical in Hollywood.
+I first met Harpo at a party as is typical in Hollywood.
 I sat next to him and Fanny Brice.
-He had taken her to the party because he felt she would be entertaining, and he loved to be entertained."
+He had taken her to the party because he felt she would be entertaining, and he loved to be entertained.

-At a dinner party held in the home of Samuel Goldwyn, she was seated next to Harpo Marx and found him fascinating.
+At a dinner party held in the home of Samuel Goldwyn in 1932, Fleming was seated next to Harpo Marx and found him fascinating.
 Despite his silent persona in films, she found Marx to be "a warm, fun, darling man to talk to".
 She pursued him relentlessly, dating for four years and proposing marriage to him on three occasions before he accepted.
 She ended her Hollywood career when she married Marx on September 28, 1936.
 Fleming's wedding to Marx was revealed to the public when President of the United States Franklin D. Roosevelt sent the couple a telegram of congratulations in November.
 Marx had sent a thank you letter to Roosevelt in appreciation for a signed photograph of the President, in which Marx had stated that he was "in line for congratulations, too, having been married since September" in an unspecified "little town up North".

-Fleming was happy to leave show business, serving as Marx's "valet" and raising their four adopted children.
+Fleming was happy to leave show business, serving as Marx's "valet" and raising their four children, whom they had adopted.
 In addition to his widespread interest in playing musical instruments, including his trademark harp, Fleming helped foster her husband's interest in painting; she would make elaborate frames for his paintings, as well as creating her own works of art.
 The two collected many artworks, which Fleming donated widely after her husband's death.
 In 1956, they moved to Rancho Mirage, California, with three out of the four other Marx Brothers; Gummo, Zeppo and Groucho building homes nearby.